Generic name: lidocaine topical [ LYE-doe-kane-TOP-i-kal ]

 Improper use of lidocaine topical may result in death.

-Lidocaine topical comes in many different forms (gel, spray, cream, lotion, ointment, liquid, skin patch).
+Lidocaine topical comes in many different forms (gel, spray, cream, lotion, ointment, liquid, skin patch, and others).

 Do not take by mouth.
 Topical medicine is for use only on the skin.
 If this medicine gets in your eyes, nose, mouth, rectum, or vagina, rinse with water.